OneMadGypsy/rack/README.md

     rating:int = 0
 ```

 You can make as many `Entry` sublasses as you need.
 The below is to imply that our database will include books and authors.
 You will notice that `Author` has a `fk_books` field.
-Prepending a field with `fk_` implies that the field will contain one or more foreign keys.
+Prepending a field with `fk_` implies that the field will contain one or more foreign keys or a foreign query.
 I will go into more detail regarding foreign keys later in this documentation, but know that the `fk_` prefix is something that the database specifically looks for.
 You cannot use it arbitrarily.

 ```python3
 from rack        import Database, Entry, Tag, Query, UNIQUE